Our Environment Policy is key. Please do take the time to read the information on this page.

-We rely on the mountains for so much – our sport, our livelihood and, of course, our physical and mental well-being.
-So it’s no surprise that we are passionate about protecting our wilderness areas for the future.
-Infact, it is on of the key reasons we are in business – we believe the most important practice for any outdoor business is that they are committed to sustainability.
+We rely on the mountains for so much.
+Our sport, our livelihood and our physical and mental well-being.
+So, it’s no surprise that we are passionate about protecting our wilderness areas for the future.
+Infact, it is one of the key reasons we are in business.
+We believe the most important practice for any outdoor business is that they are committed to sustainability.

-Peak Mountaineering operates a range of environmental initiatives to try and minimise the impact of both our business operations and personal activities.
-We focus on the precious Peak District National Park that is both our home and business base, but we also operate across the world and see the climate emergency as very much a battle that needs to be tackled globally.
-It is very easy for businesses to ‘greenwash’ their environmental credentials and this doesn’t stack up for us – we are very firm believers in walking the walk and we hope, by having a glance through the information below, you’ll feel us a company worth doing business with.
+We operate a range of environmental initiatives to try and minimise the impact of both our business operations and personal activities.
+We focus on the precious Peak District National Park that is both our home and business base, but we also operate across the world.
+The climate emergency is very much a battle that needs to be tackled globally.
+It’s very easy for businesses to ‘greenwash’ their environmental credentials but this doesn’t stack up for us.
+We are very firm believers in walking the walk and we hope, by having a glance through the information below, you’ll feel us a company worth doing business with.

 Litter Collection Initiatives

 As we live and work in the heart of the UK’s most popular national park we are committed to protecting it in any way we can.
 A key part of our environment policy is working with several local conservation organisations.
 Among several other initiatives, for the last six years we have run a free annual litter collection and outdoor activities event.
 We are proud of how popular this has become.
 Participants help clean up the park (last year 150 volunteers collected over 140kgs of rubbish) and we then provide a selection of free outdoor activities as thank you.